Medically Reviewed by Belinda Ngui, R.N. and Homage Care Specialist.

 - Shoes with velcro straps

-While these technologies and devices may be simple, they can make a huge impact in an elderly person’s life and allow them to live more independently as they age.
-You can find some of these equipment at our Homage Store.
+While these devices may be simple, they can make a huge impact on an elderly person’s life and allow them to live more independently as they age.

-Activities of Daily Living (ADL) and Instrumental Activities of Daily Living (IADL): How Are They Different?
+Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs): How are they different?

-Activities of daily living can be classified into two different categories.
-There are activities of daily living (ADLs), which we are already familiar with, and instrumental activities of daily living (IADLs).
+There are Activities of Daily Living (ADLs), which we are already familiar with, and Instrumental Activities of Daily Living (IADLs).
 So, how do these two classifications differ from one another?

-If a person is not fully independent with the various ADLs or IADLs, they will require assistance depending on their different needs.
-However, how do we then determine if one needs help with these activities?
+If a person is not able to carry out ADLs or IADLs independently, they will likely need support.
+However, how do we determine if one needs help with these activities?

-An ADL assessment is a tool used to evaluate one’s level of cognitive and physical functioning with regards to their personal care and social activities.
-This process is typically conducted by an occupational therapist, and can be done either in the elderly person’s home environment or at an elderly care service facility.
+An ADL assessment is a tool used to evaluate one’s level of cognitive and physical functioning in personal care and social activities.

 The common areas covered in an ADL assessment include:

 - Functional mobility (transferring)

 During the assessment, you may also be asked to provide more information about your loved one’s current health conditions and status, their living environment, and how they are at social and communal activities.